-COSSA's Take Action website makes it easy for you to respond to COSSA's Action Alerts on particular bills and issues important to the social science community.
+COSSA's Action Center website makes it easy for you to respond to COSSA's Action Alerts on particular bills and issues important to the social science community.
 While our alerts provide all the information you need to send an effective message, we highly recommend you take a moment to personalize it before sending (see the earlier section on "Crafting Your Message").

-Check out COSSA's active alerts: www.cossa.org/advocacy/take-action
+Check out COSSA's alerts: www.cossa.org/action-center